mike-north/certin/packages/utils/etc/utils.api.md

 // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (ae-internal-missing-underscore) The name "openssl" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function openssl(configPath: string, args: string[]): string;

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // Warning: (ae-internal-missing-underscore) The name "run" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
 export function run(cmd: string, args: string[], options?: Partial<ExecSyncOptions>): ExecaChildProcess;

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (ae-internal-missing-underscore) The name "sudo" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export function sudo(appName: string, cmd: string, args: string[]): Promise<string | null>;

 // (No @packageDocumentation comment for this package)